 We are exposed to the risk that the illiquidity of real estate investments could impede our ability to respond to adverse changes in the performance of our properties.

 Real estate investments are relatively illiquid and, therefore, our ability to quickly sell or exchange any of our properties in response to changes in economic and other conditions, including rising interest rates, may be limited.
 All of our properties are "special purpose" properties that cannot be readily converted to general residential, retail or office use.
 Facilities that participate in Medicare or Medicaid must meet extensive program requirements, including physical plant and operational requirements.
-Transfers of operations of facilities are subject to regulatory approvals not required for transfers of other types of real estate.
-Thus, if the operation of any of our properties becomes unprofitable due to competition, age of improvements or other factors such that our tenant or borrower becomes unable to meet its obligations on the lease or mortgage loan, the liquidation value of the property may be less than the net book value or the amount owed on any related mortgage loan, because the property may not be readily adaptable to other uses.
-The sale of the property or the replacement of an operator that has defaulted on its lease or loan could also be delayed by the approval process of any federal, state or local agency necessary for the transfer of the property or the replacement of the operator with a new operator licensed to manage the facility.
+Transfers of operations of these facilities are subject to regulatory approvals not required for transfers of other types of real estate.
+Thus, if the operation of any of our properties becomes unprofitable due to competition, age of improvements or other factors such that our tenant or borrower becomes unable to meet its obligations on the lease or mortgage loan, the liquidation value of the property may be less than the net carrying value or the amount owed on any related mortgage loan, because the property may not be readily adaptable to other uses.
+The sale of the property or the replacement of an operator that has defaulted on its lease or mortgage loan could also be delayed by the approval process of any federal, state or local agency necessary for the transfer of the property or the replacement of the operator with a new operator licensed to manage the facility.
 No assurances can be given that we will recognize full value for any property that we are required to sell for liquidity reasons.
 Should such events occur, our results of operations and cash flows could be adversely affected.

-Corporate Activity and Growth7 | 16.7%
+Corporate Activity and Growth4 | 9.5%

 Corporate Activity and Growth - Risk 1